About us

 4. Enter the location where you are looking for a PUCC centre.

-5. Get the detailed list of all the nearby located PUCC centres.
+5. Get a detailed list of nearby PUCC centres.

 PUC certificate charges vary depending on the state and the type of vehicle being tested.
-As a reference, here are the officially confirmed PUC test fees for the capital state - Delhi (as per Delhi Transport Department official circular):
+As a reference, here are the officially confirmed PUC test fees in most of the cities:

 You can check your PUC certificate status online through the Parivahan portal in just a few steps: